 Through a similar mechanism to which thermal radiation is reflected, low E glass is also able to prevent the vast majority of UV radiation from entering your home.
 This not only protects your family, but also your furnishings, as UV light has a particularly annoying habit of having a sort of bleaching effect on your carpets and fittings, causing them to lose their colour.

 The way this UV protection works is a bit science-y.
 Remember the radiation chart from your science classes in school?
 Essentially radiation comes in different forms dependant on its wavelength.
 For example, a heat source emits infrared waves, which have a longer wavelength than visible light, among other things the sun emits Ultraviolet waves, which have a shorter wavelength than visible light.
-Without getting too technical, the coating on low E glazing is able to resist these specific wavelengths of radiation pretty darn effectively, whilst still allowing a large portion of the visible light waves to pass through.
+Without getting too technical, the coating on low E glazing is able to resist these specific wavelengths of radiation pretty darn effectively, whilst still allowing a portion of the visible light waves to pass through.

 The most effective low E windows stop almost 100% of UV radiation from entering your home, keeping your family safe and your furniture un-discoloured.